CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/tasks/executiontask.md

 ### IsFaulted

-This property return true if the execution of the task has thrown an exception, and false otherwise.
+This property returns `true` if the execution of the task has thrown an exception, and `false` otherwise.

 | | |
 |--------------------|---------------------------|